Esri/cityengine-sdk/examples/prt4maya/README_windows.md

 DISCLAIMER
 ----------

-This is an example for using the CityEngine SDK.
-There is no support for this application.
+This is an example for using the CityEngine SDK, not an official product with support.
-If you find a bug or want to enhance functionality you have to fix/do this yourself.
+If you find a bug or are missing a feature, let us know by submitting an issue.
+Or - even better - submit a pull request.

 PREREQUISITES